 No, I’m sorry, I don’t.
-I wouldn’t presume to be able to tell you how best to explore life from your corner of the world.
 But I most certainly wish you health, happiness, and wellbeing on your journey.

 Yes, I have started working on another project.
+This one is about the quality we call 'metta', which is often translated as 'loving-kindness' or 'unconditional friendliness'.
 Stay tuned...